acbates/RCFlyingGadgets/MiscGadgetry/OledSbusViewer_xiaoESP32c3.md

 ### Microcontroller / Arduino Board
-This sketch was written for the `Seeed Studio XIAO ESP32c3` board, and an
+This sketch was written for the `Seeed Studio XIAO ESP32c3` board, and an I2C OLED screen.

 > Arduino IDE setup for XIAO ESP32c3:
 >